lucacorti/lapin/docs/main.md

 If you need to configure a lot of channels in the same way, you can use a `Lapin.Pattern` to define channel settings.
-A pattern is simply a collection of behaviour callbacks bundled in a module, which you can then reuse in any worker module when you need the same kind of interaction pattern in a channel.
+A pattern is simply a collection of behaviour callbacks bundled in a module, which you can then reuse in any channel configuration when you need the same kind of interaction pattern.

 To do this, you need to define your pattern module by `use Lapin.Pattern` and specifying it in your in your channel configuration under the *pattern* key.